 But before you go poking around without a plan, you should know that there’s quite a bit of variety out there.

-That’s why we’ve done the work to bring you six excellent options for the best RV vent fan your motorhome, travel trailer, 5th wheel or camper.
+That’s why we’ve done the work to bring you six excellent options for the best RV vent fan your motorhome, travel trailer, 5th wheel, or camper.

 We’ve also highlighted the most important factors you MUST consider before buying a new model.
 So let’s get into it!

-7 Best RV Roof vent fans Reviewed
+6 Best RV Roof vent fans To Eliminate Moisture and Odors

-We’re going to be honest, narrowing down the field wasn’t easy.
+We’re going, to be honest, narrowing down the field wasn’t easy.
 But these six options are the best on the market today.

 Pay close attention to what we liked and didn’t like about each vent fan.